Judy Agnew: Second Lady of the United States

+Later life

 On September 16, 1996, Spiro Agnew collapsed and died the next day from acute undiagnosed leukemia at the age of 77.
 Judy outlived him by almost 16 years and died on June 20, 2012, in Rancho Mirage, California, at the age of 91.
-She was buried next to husband Spiro at the Dulaney Valley Memorial Gardens.
+Her daughter, Susan, stated that her mother's health had been deteriorating since 2005 and she died from pneumonia.
+She is buried next to husband Spiro at the Dulaney Valley Memorial Gardens.